keithdeu/cancer_risk_visualization/README.md

 # Visualizing Cancer-Risk Data on a US Map

-In this project I did for a Python course, we visualize cancer risk based on geographic location within the United States.
-There is a correlation between living near, or in, large urban centers, and greater risk of cancer.
+In this project we visualize cancer risk based on geographic location within the United States.

-Included are all files and data used for this project
+Included are all files and data used for this project. this is a project I completed for a python course I took